-Want tomatoes year round without buying them canned at the grocery story or growing them yourself?
+Want tomatoes year-round without buying them canned at the grocery store or growing them yourself?
 Then head to the local farmers' market or roadside stand at the height of summer.
 That's when you'll find boxes of seconds on sale at reduced prices.

 Seconds don't look as perfect as the tomatoes growers sell at top prices, but they're perfect for freezing or canning at home.

 The first time we bought seconds, we paid only $5 per bushel box.
 The second year, a tomato blight affected growers throughout Maryland, and we paid $8 per bushel box.

 This year, our usual supplier (a local Amish farmer) has had problems with his tomato crop.
 We switched to a different local seller and got three-bushel boxes of beautiful seconds for $10 each.

 Although more expensive, they're such high quality with so few "bad" tomatoes, even at the bottom of the box, that they were well worth the price.

 You can make tomato sauce, spaghetti sauce, and even ketchup with seconds.

 Seconds are very ripe and often damaged, so they're time sensitive.
 You have to use them immediately.

 The easiest way I've found to "put them up" before they spoil is to freeze tomatoes in chunks.

 How Long Will It Take?